Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 This very popular, prewar carryover piece is always a nice addition to any layout and many operators have purchased six (6) over the years to try to duplicate the Lionel layout scene in New York in the late 40's.

-$160 SOLD |
+SOLD

-Close-up of the tank and catwalk.
+Close-up of the "WARNING" light display.

-Close-up of the base.
+Photo of the bottom.

 Photo of the box.